 Home-schooled students are students who are taught in their homes, usually by their parents.

-- Your SAT total must be at least 1110 (Math + Critical Reading only), however, the State of Georgia requires you earn at least a 430 in Critical Reading and a 400 in Math.
+- SAT: Your SAT total must be at least 1010 (math + critical reading only based on old SAT scores).
+The State of Georgia requires you also earn at least a 430 in critical reading and a 400 in math.

-- Your ACT composite score must be at least 24, however, the State of Georgia requires you earn at least a 17 in English and a 17 in Math.
+- ACT: Your ACT composite score must be at least 21.
+The State of Georgia requires you also earn at least a 17 in English and a 17 in math.

 - MATHEMATICS: Four (4) units of Mathematics, including Algebra I, Algebra II, Geometry and a fourth year of advanced Mathematics or Mathematics I, II, III, and a fourth unit of advanced Mathematics.
 Georgia Southern does not accept Mathematics Support or Mathematics of Finance.